Is Diabetes Genetic?

 The studies on this are less clear, though.
 While the evidence for a low-carb diet causing weight loss is fairly solid, there seem to be individual differences in whether a ketogenic diet is right for everyone.[ref][ref]
 Other studies give the edge to the keto diet as being a little more effective than a low-fat diet in reducing the need for diabetes medications.[ref]

-Going keto while on a diabetes medication can cause diabetic ketoacidosis for some people. [case study][case study][case study][case study] If you are going to try a big dietary change, talk with your doctor and know what the warning signs are for negative side effects.
+Caution: Going keto while on a diabetes medication could cause diabetic ketoacidosis. [case study][case study][case study][case study] If you are going to try a big dietary change, talk with your doctor first and know what the warning signs are for negative side effects.

 The other diet extreme is to go low-fat (rather than low-carb).
 This also seems to be beneficial for some people with diabetes.
 A recent study found that both a low carb or low-fat diet was effective for reducing body fat and liver fat.
 But the low-fat diet group had an advantage with some of the parameters tested for cardiovascular disease.[ref]